wolfplain/miniRPC/README.md

 ## Description

-miniRPC is a remote protocol call service using Websocket as the network protocol.
+miniRPC is a remote procedure call service using Websocket as the network protocol.

 ## Getting Started